Camp Policies

 We value creating a welcoming and safe space for all of our campers and their families, staff, and community members regardless of race, ethnicity, national origin, citizenship status, gender, sexual orientation and identity, abilities, personality, age, size, family structure, appearance, accent, religion, class, economic status, social status, political beliefs, hometown, careers, educational background, work experience, military service, interests, skills, and habits.

-Some ways that we practice this at Cedar Circle Farm camp are:
+Some ways that we practice this at Cedar Circle Farm Camp are:

 - Speaking up when we see discrimination happening